HenryDeGrasse/MusicNoteGame/README.md

 C Compiler: GCC or Clang (available on macOS and Linux).
 macOS: CoreAudio (included with macOS).
-Linux: ALSA library (libasound2-dev on Ubuntu/Debian, alsa-lib-devel on Fedora).
+Linux: ALSA library (alsa-lib on Artix/Arch, libasound2-dev on Ubuntu/Debian, alsa-lib-devel on Fedora).

 Installation